 This is very important for recovering your account if you get a new device or your account gets unlinked from your game install (e.g. after an OS update).
-The code at the top, highlighted in pink, is your recovery ID.
-Underneath that, it asks you to set a password between 6-12 characters (and then confirm it).
-This password will be valid for about two weeks.
-Make sure to write down your recovery ID somewhere or take a screenshot.
+You can link your account to a Google+, Twitter, Facebook or LINE account.

 Provides very basic information on game progression.

 - Player name